 For more than 30 years, research supported by CPRD data services has answered important medical and public health questions.
 See our case studies for examples of how CPRD’s anonymised health data has been used in research for patient benefit.

 Over 3,000 research studies using CPRD data have been published in scientific and medical journals.
 Findings from these studies inform drug safety and clinical guidelines and lead to changes in everyday healthcare delivery in the NHS.

 What patient data do we hold and process?

 CPRD holds anonymised patient data securely shared by GP practices across the UK.
-To provide a more complete and accurate picture of a patient’s healthcare, CPRD also receives anonymised patient data from other sources such as hospital data from NHS Digital and cancer registry data from Public Health England.
+To provide a more complete and accurate picture of a patient’s healthcare, CPRD also receives anonymised patient data from other sources such as hospital data from NHS England and cancer registry data from the National Disease Registration Service (formerly Public Health England (PHE)).

 It is not possible to identify individual patients in any dataset that CPRD holds because CPRD never receives patient identifiable information such as name, address, NHS number or date of birth from any data source.

 The patient health data that CPRD holds has been processed in accordance with the Information Commissioner’s Office (ICO) Anonymisation Code of Practice.

 In England, NHS England, the statutory body legally permitted to receive identifiable patient data, collects and processes identifiable data on CPRD’s behalf to allow different datasets to be linked together.
 The data CPRD receives from NHS England is anonymised.
 For more information about how the data is anonymised and the data linkage process see the Safeguarding patient data page.